tonymichaelhead/furestveil/the-under-school/level-1.md

 - **Dilapidated furniture** (moldy wooden chairs and sofa, holes in the fabric).
 - **Green curtain hanging on south wall** (patched and moth-ridden, "Fürestveil University" embroidered in silver thread).

-‣ **The Cellar Rats**: (see [[Notable NPCs#The Cellar Rats|Cellar Rats]]) have turned the old wine cellar into their hideout.
+‣ **The Cellar Rats**: (see [The Cellar Rats]({% link factions/cellar-rats.md %})) have turned the old wine cellar into their hideout.
 Present on first visit.
 25% chance they will be present on subsequent visits, and 25% chance per turn they will arrive if not present.
 - **Wants** to kill the pixies and steal their treasure.
 Also wants recruits to join their gang of petty crime.
 - **Knows:** about [Samson](#samson).